Impacts of many tables in a Cassandra data model

 Memtables, flushing and compactions

 When writing to Cassandra, data gets appended to the commit log for safety and written into memory in memtables.
 Each table from the data model has its own memtable, which can be stored on heap (by default) or off heap depending on the nodes configuration.
-The largest memtables get flushed to disk once the total space used by memtables reaches a configured ratio of the total memtable allocated space in memory (memtable_total_space_in_mb).
+The largest memtables get flushed to disk once the total space used by memtables reaches a configured ratio of the total memtable allocated space in memory (memtable_total_space_in_mb

 Other notable events that can trigger flushes are:

-• The nodetool flush command
+nodetool flush

-• Anti-entropy repairs
+) - Anti-entropy repairs

 By default, Cassandra runs with two memtable flush writers, which means that only two memtables can get flushed at once.
 Also, there are several post flush operations which are scheduled after each memtable flush.
 These post flush operations will be serialized for correctness, meaning that a single post flush can happen at once.
 In extreme cases, when post-flush operations get bottlenecked, flushes get blocked, mutations stop being processed and pile up in the queue.
 This leads to intense heap pressure, long GC pauses and quickly impact the whole cluster.